 (CNN) "We're just tired," Will Lex Ham of New York City tells CNN.
 "We're tired of being scapegoated."

-Ham's sentiments echo the fatigue, frustration and collective trauma experienced by Asian Americans and Pacific Islanders (AAPI) due to recent racist attacks on their communities.
+Ham's sentiments echo the fatigue, frustration and collective trauma experienced by Asian Americans and Pacific Islanders (AAPI) due to racist attacks on their communities.

 For many in the AAPI community, just leaving home requires a new routine and a mental shift that prioritizes survival.
 It's coupled with a subtle fear, wondering if they or a loved one will become the next victim.